NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-10-20-two-gender-manga.markdown

 ## Reviews

 Last Gender is a well-structured flowing narrative about not being a cis gendered straight person.
-I like that each chapter has it's struggling protagonist, an outside perspective secondary character, and long standing character that enables the protagonist that is enabler to the pair.
+I like that each chapter has its struggling protagonist, an outside perspective secondary character, and long-standing character that enables the protagonist that is enabler to the pair.

 All struggles in Last Gender are internal or social.
 The main character comes to BAR California to be able to express their gender and/or sexual preference, however, are haunted by the pressures of society against their desired state of being.
 The supporting character provide the main character perspective on their challenge, giving them a breakthrough to find comfort in who they are, or to be vulnerable to those who truly care about them.